saraserafino/Statistics_NumericalIntegration_2.0/README.md

 After a successful building you'll be prompt to write `./homework`.

 ## How to compile (new version with pip!)
-A setup.py installable via pip is provided and it implicitly calls CMake, thus everything is ready writing:
+A setup.py is provided and it implicitly calls CMake, thus everything is ready writing:
 ```bash
 python setup.py install --user
 ```
-Or even better just
+Or even better just using pip
 ```bash
 pip install --user .
 ```